Australia–China relations: Political relations

+At the time of the Federation of Australia, the prominent Chinese intellectual Liang Qichao toured Australia, meeting the first Prime Minister of Australia, Edmund Barton.
+He wrote extensively during this time, including some poetry, and expressing a desire that his large country might also benefit from a form of federation.
+However, Barton felt the two nations had very little in common, and felt aware that China's population could easily "swamp" that of Australia; as such relations were limited and only ever intermediated through the United Kingdom.

+Relations with China became a political priority during World War II, with Australia sending Sir Frederic Eggleston to lead its mission there in 1941.

-Whilst economic relations between China and Australia have increased significantly to the benefit of both nations, Australia under the Howard Government appeared reluctant to pursue closer political/military ties with China and has maintained the role that George W. Bush controversially dubbed "America's Deputy" in the Asia-Pacific Region.
+Whilst economic relations between China and Australia have increased significantly to the benefit of both nations, Australia under the Howard government appeared reluctant to pursue closer political/military ties with China and has maintained a close alliance with the United States, particularly since the presidency of George W. Bush.

 China is emerging as a political and economic power in the Asia Pacific region which is traditionally anchored by the United States.
 Australia is a Middle power country like many Asian countries which have security arrangements with the United States but growing economic ties with China.

+Whitlam government: 1972–1975

+Gough Whitlam's visit to China, in the months before becoming prime minister, is said to be a turning point in relations.
+In the view of the diplomat Stephen FitzGerald, the trip paved the way for diplomatic relations and a resumption of trade, while creating a new level of public support for engagement with Asia.

-Howard Government: 1996–2007
+Howard government: 1996–2007

 On 15 June 2007, when Prime Minister John Howard received the Dalai Lama, China protested, with official critics.
 In 2007 Howard stated that Australia's improvement of its foreign relations with China constituted one of his government's "policy successes."
 Nevertheless, he added, "we've always done it against background of being realistic about the nature of political society in that country.
 We have no illusions that China remains an authoritarian country."